MarcusWichelmann/EnergyExporter/README.md

 Collects the data of a SolarEdge installation over Modbus TCP and exports it as JSON, XML and Prometheus-Metrics.

+It implements the Sunspec protocol and supports the following devices:
+- Inverters
+- Energy meters
+- Batteries (StorEdge, BYD, ...)

 ## Usage

 ### Enable Modbus TCP